HIGHLIGHTS

 Design

-The Redmi Pad 2 brings in a much-needed design upgrade with a flat aluminum body and flat frame, giving it that modern, minimalist vibe.
-It actually feels quite similar to the higher-end Xiaomi Pad 7, which isn’t a bad thing at all—especially when you factor in the budget price tag.
+The Redmi Pad 2 introduces a much-needed design upgrade with a flat aluminum body and flat frame, giving it that modern, minimalist vibe.
+It offers a surprisingly similar experience to the higher-end Xiaomi Pad 7, which is impressive given its affordable price point.

-From the back, it has a single linear camera, no flashy modules or unnecessary extras.
+On the back, there’s just a single straight camera.
+No flashy designs or extra stuff you don’t need.
 Up top, you’ll find the power button, while the volume rocker lives on the right edge.
-Pretty standard tablet layout, but it’s all clean and well-placed.

 In terms of size, the Pad 2 clocks in at just 7.36mm thick—a slight bump from the previous model, but still slim enough to feel sleek in the hand.